breatheco-de/content/src/content/lesson/[draft]context-api.md

 2) Now, let's create the ThemeProvider that will be the parent of all the consumers we will want for the app.

-The code for this ThemeProvider components is very similar in all applications, all
+The code for this ThemeProvider components is very similar in all applications, all that will change is

 ```js
 class ThemeProvider extends React.Component{